laktek/SugarlessJS/README.md

 Of course.
 You can start using Sugarless to refactor a section or to implement something new.
 Sugarless will not have any affect on your existing JavaScript code.

-**Before getting started with Sugarless I want to getter bettet grip with Functional programming concepts in JavaScript.
-From where should I start?**
+**Before getting started with Sugarless I want to get a better grip with Functional programming concepts in JavaScript.
+Where should I start?**

 Eloquent JavaScript's chapter on Functional Programming is pretty comprehensive, a recommended read - http://eloquentjavascript.net/chapter6.html